-More broadly, our staff are the most important resource we have to help us achieve our goals.
-The Council employs 279 staff in full time and part time contracts.
-A breakdown of our workforce by age and gender, as at 31 March 2019, is set out in the table below:
+Our staff are the most important resource we have to help us achieve our goals.
+The Council employs 282 staff in full time and part time contracts.
+A breakdown of our workforce by age and gender is set out in the table below: